-During the past three years, Mr McDonald has also served as a director of Billabong International Limited (July 2000 to October 2012) and Brookfield Office Properties Inc. (May 2011 to June 2014).
+During the past three years, Mr McDonald has also served as a director of Brookfield Office Properties Inc. (May 2011 to June 2014).

 Barbara K Ward, AM (BEcon, MPolEcon, MAICD), Non-Executive Independent Director and Chairperson of Audit Committee and Board Risk and Compliance Committee